 We will hear more and more about “sites optimizing themselves.”
 Machines will do most of the work, and designers will become strategic advisors in various optimization processes.

 This is the most promising and, at the same time, the most unexplored subject.
 AI-based interactions are only beginning to emerge but soon, such intelligent interactions will become the norm.
 Here are a few examples:

-Similar voice related technology is also used in Clipchamp to turn text into speech.
-Google uses AI elements to analyze and t3ranslate sentences.
+Similar voice-related technology is also used in Clipchamp to turn text into speech.
+Google uses AI elements to analyze and translate sentences.
 Then there’s also Google Lens, a visual search technology, which also uses AI to recognize an object, pointed by the camera, and display relevant content on that object.

 Not to mention various chat rooms and virtual assistants, which get more intelligent and learn to communicate with users in a fairly natural manner.
 New AI developments should mean one thing to you, the designer – soon, when developing scenarios for interaction between users and machines, you will have a lot of ready-made solutions at your disposal.

 You may have noticed that none of the examples suggests that robots are going to “steal” designer jobs.
 Technology can help us automate repetitive tasks and free up time to work on strategic design aspects – to make the interaction experience more personalized, relevant, intelligent, and effective for users.